 - Call your own insurance company after consulting with your attorney.

 LEGAL HELP FOR NORTH CAROLINA AND SOUTH CAROLINA MOTORCYCLE ACCIDENT VICTIMS

 When you work with our firm, you will have the benefit of a skilled and experienced personal injury lawyer, who is also a motorcycle rider, on your side.
 Jason Taylor can understand and appreciate your losses if you have been injured in a motorcycle crash.
 He also understands motorcycle accident laws and knows how to build and present a compelling case on your behalf.

-Our firm has offices in Hickory and Charlotte, North Carolina and an office in Columbia, South Carolina.
+Our firm has offices in Hickory, Greenville, and Charlotte, North Carolina and an office in Columbia, South Carolina.
 We have lawyers are nationally certified in civil trial advocacy and we use technology that is typically only found in larger firms.
-If you were in a motorcycle accident in North Carolina, contact Hickory Motorcycle Accident Lawyers.
+If you were in a motorcycle accident in North Carolina, contact our experienced motorcycle accident lawyers.
 We hire, retain, and develop superior legal staff and provide them with the technology they need to excel at their jobs.
 We have a successful record and many satisfied clients.

 Call (828) 266-0216 and schedule your free consultation today.